Alliance du Changement

-The Alliance du Changement, also known as Alliance for Change (Lalyans pou Sanzman), is a centre-left coalition of parties in Mauritius.
+The Alliance du Changement, also known as Alliance for Change (Lalyans pou Sanzman), is a coalition of parties in Mauritius.

 History

 The formation of the Alliance du Changement was announced on 9 October 2024 in preparation for the November 2024 Mauritian general election by Richard Duval, Navin Ramgoolam and Paul Bérenger of the New Democrats (ND), Labour Party (PTr) and Mauritian Militant Movement (MMM) respectively, ahead of the official registration of the coalition which occurred on 11 October 2024.
 A fourth party, Rezistans ek Alternativ (ReA) by Ashok Subron, later joined this coalition.

 At the 2025 municipal elections, Alliance du Changement won all seats on the Curepipe and Quatre Bornes municipal councils, and lost only one in Beau Bassin-Rose Hill, Port Louis and Vacoas-Phoenix.
 The Labour Party, MMM and ReA contested all five councils, while the New Democrats only ran candidates in Curepipe and Vacoas-Phoenix.

 2024 general election

 Electoral manifesto

 On 29 October 2024, Alliance du Changement announced 25 key measures in their electoral manifesto.